-This week in English we are learning: To write a description about our own experiences.
+This week in English writing we are learning: To write a monologue.
+To write a book recommendation.

-This week in maths we are learning: To interpret remainders.
-To use multiples, factors and prime numbers.
+This week in maths we are learning: To multiply and divide decimals.

 Thank you to all the parents and relatives who attended parents' evenings over the last two weeks.
 The children have really settled into Osprey class and are working hard.
 I think they are looking forward to half-term!